-The IEEE® 802.11™ is a set of Medium Access Control (MAC) and Physical layer (PHY) specifications for WLAN implementation.
+The IEEE® 802.11™ is a set of MAC and PHY specifications for WLAN implementation.
 A typical WLAN network will have multiple devices (nodes) sharing the same channel resources.
 Each node can have different types of applications transmitting or receiving packets from other nodes.
 As the nodes share the channel, their transmissions may collide or interfere with each other.

-Modeling a WLAN network with multiple nodes typically involves modeling of the MAC layer, physical layer, shared communication channel, data traffic pattern, and interference.
+Modeling a WLAN network with multiple nodes typically involves modeling the MAC layer, PHY, shared communication channel, data traffic pattern, and interference.
 This example shows how to model a multi-node WLAN network with 802.11a PHY and MAC using discrete event simulation.

 This example models a WLAN network with five nodes.
 The model outputs various statistics such as the number of transmitted, received, and dropped packets at PHY and MAC layers, and plots that help in analyzing/estimating the node-level and network-level performance.